JarvisKent/yuyanping/source/_posts/pat-advanced-1004.md

 A family hierarchy is usually presented by a pedigree tree.
 Your job is to count those family members who have no child.
 Input

-Each input file contains one test case.
-Each case starts with a line containing 0 < N < 100, the number of nodes in a tree, and M (< N), the number of non-leaf nodes.
+Each input file contains one test case.<!--more--> Each case starts with a line containing 0 < N < 100, the number of nodes in a tree, and M (< N), the number of non-leaf nodes.
 Then M lines follow, each in the format:

 ID K ID[1] ID[2] ...
 ID[K]
 where ID is a two-digit number representing a given non-leaf node, K is the number of its children, followed by a sequence of two-digit ID's of its children.
 For the sake of simplicity, let us fix the root ID to be 01.